Tom's Guide Verdict

 Height: 11.5 or 14 inches

 DreamCloud vs Saatva is a common match-up when it comes to luxury hybrids.
 Both beds are on the affordable end of the price scale (though Saatva costs more) and offer sufficient relief for sleepers who suffer from back pain and hot flashes.
-Each mattress also comes with generous risk-free home trials — with Saatva including 180 nights versus the full year DreamCloud offers.
+Each mattress also comes with generous 1-year risk-free home trials and a forever warranty.

 However, the Saatva Classic has the advantage when it comes to tailoring a mattress to suit your needs as you can choose from three levels of firmness plus two heights.
 Plus, there's stress-free set-up with free white-glove delivery straight to your bedroom along with removal of your old mattress at no charge.
 The brand does charge a $99 returns fee though.
 With a feel that's reminiscent of beds found at 5-star hotels, the Saatva Classic is a top-tier mattress for sleepers of all stripes.